iBridges-for-iRODS/iBridges/docs/source/session.rst

 The Session home
 ----------------

-The :class:`Session.home` denotes your iRODS working path and can be referred to with `~`.
+The :class:`Session.home` denotes your iRODS working path and can be referred to with :code:`~`.
 For any relative paths that are created using an
 :doc:`IrodsPath <ipath>`, the path will be relative to the :class:`Session.home` that you have set.

 There are three ways to set the irods_home: